Family and Friend Assistance

 - LAM Handbook – A great resource for answering questions on living with LAM (translations available in five languages).

-- Journeys – mailed domestically twice a year, this newsletter keeps you informed about the Foundation’s scientific advancements, patient support services, fundraising activities, and accomplishments.
+- Journeys – This annual publication keeps you informed about the Foundation’s scientific advancements, patient support services, fundraising activities, and accomplishments.
 Also available online.

 - Currents – a monthly update sent via email to provide time-sensitive information.
 Also available online.
 Use this link to go to the Register Now page and sign up to receive Currents.